Admission Information Session

 - Curriculum vitae or resume

 - Transcripts: Transcripts are required from every post-secondary academic institution where an applicant has taken three or more courses, unless the courses and grades appear on the transcript from your home institution.
 This includes courses taken pass/fail.
-Unofficial transcripts are sufficient for the application; official transcripts will be required following admission into the program.

 - Three letters of recommendation: Recommendations should speak to your academic ability, personal strengths, and aptitude to be successful in the program.
 You may include both academic and professional references.
 You will enter contact information for your references in the online application, and your references will be contacted via email with instructions on how to submit letters electronically.